-There are many times throughout our lives that we are provided the opportunity of “not having” or being without.
+There may be many times throughout our lives where we are provided the opportunity of “not having” or being without.
 We may find ourselves without employment, without a relationship, without perfect health, maybe even without a home.
 What if we looked at these times as opportunities or gifts rather than a challenge or lack of?

 If we use these times to reflect, rebuild or strengthen foundations, or to spawn growth, we will eventually see the value of the gift or opportunity.
 They cause us to take action, to change.

 Making the most of tough situations

 As an example, here are suggestions on what to do while job hunting from a newsletter by Dan Millman, author of Way of the Peaceful Warrior: A Book That Changes Lives:

 “I can still remember when, years ago, I was between jobs – that sense of insecurity and uncertainty, not knowing what was coming next.
 (Odd how we go out of our way to read and watch dramas because we don’t know what’s coming next.) ….

 “For anyone currently looking for work – well, experts in job hunting recommend you treat the job search as a full-time job itself.
 Maybe that’s a good policy.
 But there are also some other ways to stay constructively occupied which can make a positive difference in terms of morale – a way to turn problems into opportunities.